aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/developer-guide/programming-with-documents/working-with-sections/_index.md

 ## Manage a Section

 Since a section is a normal composite node, the entire node manipulation API can be used to manipulate sections: to add, remove, and other operations on sections.
-You can read more about nodes in the article ["Aspose.Words Document Object Model (DOM)"](/words/python-net/aspose-words-document-object-model/).
+You can read more about nodes in the article [Aspose.Words Document Object Model (DOM)](/words/python-net/aspose-words-document-object-model/).

 On the other hand, you can also use the `DocumentBuilder` API to work with sections.
 In this article, we will focus on this particular way of working with sections.